Menu

 638 Market St, Rockland, MA 02370, USA

-This 3.5-mile paved trail for walking and bicycling extends from West Hanover, through Rockland, to North Abington.
-Numerous access points.
+The 3.5-mile paved Rockland Rail Trail extends from West Hanover, through Rockland, to North Abington.
+Ideal for walking and bicycling, it offers numerous access points.
 Wheelchair- and stroller-friendly.
-An extension farther into Hanover is currently underway (2023).
 Also see listing for Hanover Branch Rail Trail.

 Features

 The Hanover Branch Railroad once extended for 7.8 miles from Hanover Four Corners, through South and West Hanover, across Rockland, to North Abington, where it connected with the Old Colony Railroad to Plymouth.
-Incorporated in 1846, and constructed over the better part of the next 20 years, it officially opened for service in 1868.
+Incorporated in 1846, and constructed over the next 20 years, it officially opened for service in 1868.

 The Old Colony Railroad absorbed the Hanover Branch in 1887.
 In 1893, the New York, New Haven and Hartford Railroad took over the lease.
 The railroad continued to operate well into the 20th century.
 In 1969, after Penn Central purchased it, the track were torn up from West Hanover to Hanover Four Corners.
 In 1973, the Massachusetts MBTA took over what remained of the line.

-These days, many of Massachusetts’ former railroad beds are overseen by the state Department of Conservation and Recreation.
-From Luddens Ford Park in Hanover, along the Indian Head River to the Hanson line, and in another section near the Hanover Senior Center, much of the former Hanover Branch railroad bed has been converted into a very pleasant walking trail.
+Other sections of the former Hanover Branch railroad have been converted into walking trails.
+There is a section at Luddens Ford Park in Hanover, along the Indian Head River to the Hanson line, and another section near the Hanover Senior Center.
 These are overseen by the Town of Hanover, as conservation land.

 This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
 According to Martha Campbell’s Remembering Old Abington, the original town of Abington included today’s Abington and Rockland as well as most of Whitman.
 In the 1660s, European settlers from Weymouth began establishing homesteads within the town.
 While the settlers came from Massachusetts Bay Colony, the land was part of Plymouth Colony.
 All of the 18 original land grants were along the Satucket Path, a trail established by Native Americans that extended from Wessagusset Beach in North Weymouth to Robbins Pond in East Bridgewater.